twmb/franz-go/plugin/kotel/README.md

 ## Metrics

-The metrics module of `kotel` tracks various metrics related to the processing of records, such as the number of successful and unsuccessful connections, bytes written and read, and the number of buffered records.
+The meter module of `kotel` tracks various metrics related to the processing of records, such as the number of successful and unsuccessful connections, bytes written and read, and the number of buffered records.
 These metrics are all counters and are tracked under the following names: